monsterkodi/ko/README.md

 if the cursor is not in a header already, one will be generated for the word at the main cursor.

 in ascii-header mode ...
 - cursors are green
 - backspace deletes the header character at the cursors
 - most characters will be inserted automatically just by typing them

-the header mode will deactivate itself automatically in most circumstances. you can also force deactivate it with **esc**
+the mode will deactivate itself automatically in most circumstances. you can also force deactivate it with **esc**

 ## minimap